3mkTawfik/DEProject2/README.md

 for us:
-1- date in day month year and remove day of the week 2- predict DEPARTURE_TIME,DEPARTURE_DELAY,TAXI_OUT,WHEELS_OFF,SCHEDULED_TIME,ELAPSED_TIME,AIR_TIME,WHEELS_ON,TAXI_IN,ARRIVAL_TIME,ARRIVAL_DELAY
+1- date in day month year and remove day of the week Done 2- predict ELAPSED_TIME,AIR_TIME,WHEELS_ON,TAXI_IN,ARRIVAL_TIME,ARRIVAL_DELAY,ORIGIN_LATITUDE ,ORIGIN_LONGITUDE,DESTINATION_LATITUDE,DESTINATION_LONGITUDE

 3- 3 missing values in LATITUDE and LONGITUDE
-4- Change the columns names
+4- Change the columns names done